knative/docs/docs/serving/using-a-custom-domain.md

-# Setting up a custom domain template
+# Changing the default domain

 By default, Knative Serving routes use `example.com` as the default domain.
 The fully qualified domain name for a route by default is